David-1271/ds202-your-david-lawlor/README.md

 ## Data Cleaning

-The raw file includes a lot of columns we don’t need (league-wide rank columns for every stat).
-We keep the identifying columns and the core box score counting stats, derive a numeric win indicator from `WL`, and derive a home/away indicator by checking whether the `MATCHUP` string contains `"@"` (away games are formatted like `"MIL @ MIA"`; home games like `"GSW vs. POR"`).
+The raw file has a lot of columns we don’t need (rank columns for every single stat).
+We kept the main identifying columns and box score stats, made a numeric win column out of `WL`, and made a home/away column by checking if `MATCHUP` has an `"@"` in it (away games look like `"MIL @ MIA"`).

 ``` r
 nba <- nba_raw %>%